-One of these methods is water filters – a physical filtration system whereby pathogens are filtered out of water using mechanical water pressure and a filter.
+One of these methods is a backpacking water filter – a physical filtration system whereby pathogens are filtered out of the water using mechanical water pressure and a filter.

 There are many methods of effective water purification such as boiling, chemical, UV, or physical filtration.
 Which method you ultimately choose is a function of many considerations.

 Best Backpacking Water Filters